It’s the end of the growing season for tubers – and you’re probably wondering how to cure and store potatoes for long term storage.

 How To Cure and Store Potatoes For Long Term Storage

 After you’ve carefully dug up your potatoes, leave them outdoors in the sun (and away from hungry critters) for an hour or so to dry.

 Don’t wash them – just let them dry.
 Washing them could result in dampness or mold.

 If they’re still excessively dirty after they’ve dried, use a soft brush and gently sweep off clumps of dirt.
 Only do this if you must – any sort of brushing runs the risk of damaging your potatoes and they won’t last in long term storage.

 At this point, you should examine your tubers – if any show signs of damage, such as a tear in the outer skin or holes, eat them right away.

 The potatoes will heal some damage as they cure, but ones with excessive damage might not store well, so it’s simplest to just consume them ASAP.

-Store Potatoes Out Of The Light
+How to Cure and Store Potatoes for Long Term Storage Tip: Keep Out Of The Light

 To cure and store potatoes for long term storage (up to 7 months), the next step is to allow them to dry for a longer period, 1 – 2 weeks, this time out of the light.

 Have you ever seen potatoes with green skin?
 These are potatoes that have been allowed to cure too long in the sun.
 After enough time, the skins are no longer edible.